 In order to ensure balanced and proportional surgical results, changes to the nose must take into account the impact of those modifications on the entire face.
-For this reason, it is very important that your Rhinoplasty be performed by a skillful, Board Certified plastic surgeon with a keen eye for facial aesthetics.
+For this reason, it is very important that your Rhinoplasty be performed by a skillful, Board Certified plastic surgeon in Atlanta with a keen eye for facial aesthetics.
 Dr. Brian Maloney at the Maloney Center for Facial Plastic Surgery has an in-depth knowledge of the intricate facial structures, and takes pride in helping his patients improve the proportions, balance, and overall aesthetic appeal of their faces.

 Types of Rhinoplasty

 Specific nasal-related issues that Rhinoplasty can address and treat include:

 - Nasal size in relation to other features of the face